Improving Cooperative Game Theory-based Data Valuation via Data Utility Learning: Additional Experiment Details and Results

 \subsection{Implementation Details}

-For error simulation experiment in Section \ref{sec:eval-results}, we use a small MLP model with 2 hidden layers as the utility learning model, where the number of neurons in the hidden layers are 20 and 10, respectively.
-For data point and group removal experiment, we use MLP models with 3 hidden layers as the utility learning model.
+For tiny data experiment in Section 6, we use a small MLP model with 2 hidden layers as the data utility learning model, where the number of neurons in the hidden layers are 20 and 10, respectively.
+For the experiment of data valuation on larger data point / data group, we use MLP models with 3 hidden layers as the utility learning model.
 Each fully-connected layer has LeakyReLU as the activation function and is regularized by Dropout \citep{srivastava2014dropout}.
+The input datasets are encoded as binary vector in the natural sense, where $1$ indicates the data point is present, and $0$ indicates the data point is missing.
 We use Adam optimizer with learning rate $10^{-3}$, mini-batch size 32 to train all of the utility models mentioned above for up to 800 epochs.

 For fair comparisons, we always fix the same training budget $\trainbudget$ for different baselines.
 For Group Testing, we leverage half of the training budget to estimate the Shapley value of the last data point and the other half of the training budget to estimate the differences in Shapley value between data points.
 We use CVXOPT\footnote{\url{https://cvxopt.org/}} library to solve the constrained minimization problem in the least core approximation.
 We set the degree of CGA as 2 in the experiment.
 We use SGD optimizer with learning rate $10^{-3}$, batch size 32 to train the CGA model.